rodrigomarchisilva/rodrigomarchisilva/README.md

 <h3 align="center">About me / Sobre mim:</h3>

 Hello!
-I'm a 30-year-old Brazilian guy who loves programming, learning new things and being creative.
-I'm currently a full-stack web developer, specialized in JavaScript, but I don't limit myself to that, having interest in other languages and technologies, without fear of learning them! 💪
+I'm a 30-year-old Brazilian guy in a career transition who loves programming, learning new things and being creative.
+I'm currently a full-stack web developer, specialized in JavaScript, but I don't limit myself to that, having interest in other languages and technologies, without fear of learning them.
+I'm looking for a remote developer job (open to discuss relocation), as a volunteer, intern or junior. 💪

 - 💼 **My professional background:**
   - 🛠️ Metallurgy